-It is important to remember, however, that blogs shouldn’t just be written for the purposes of SEO.
-They need to be written for customers and other key stakeholders your business has, because they’re the ones you need to engage and convert into leads.
+It’s important to remember, however, that blogs shouldn’t just be written for the purposes of SEO.
+They need to be written for customers and other key stakeholders your business has, because they’re the ones you need to engage and convert into customers.

-The subject of your blog should be as original as it can be, and fits the interests of your target audience (which is easier said than done).
+The subject of your blog should be as original as it can be, and fit the interests of your target audience (which is easier said than done).
 Research into your target customer base and relevant blogs that are gaining traction in your industry, will be essential if you want your blogs to be as successful as possible.
-Also, as with any on-page content, keyword research is vital, and makes sure your blog is featured in relevant search results.
+Also, as with any on-page content, keyword research is vital, and helps to make sure your blog is featured in relevant search results.

 HTML tags for on-page SEO

-HTML (Hyper Text Markup Language – in case the question comes up in a pub quiz 😉) tags define every structure on a HTML page.
+HTML (Hyper Text Markup Language) tags define every structure on a GTML page.
 This includes the placement of text and images, as well as hypertext links.
 Any webpage will need four main tags, which include <html>, <head>, <title>, and <body>.
-These tags come in pairs, so the <html> tag should be used at the very beginning and very end of a webpage, <head> should be used at the beginning and end of the <title> element, whilst <title> itself should be used at the beginning and end of the actual page title, but within the <head> tags.
-You may have guessed already that the <body> element is used at the beginning and end of the of the main body of content featured on your page, which can include text, images, links, etc.
+These tags come in pairs, so the <html> tag should be used at the very beginning and very end of each webpage, <head> should be used at the beginning and end of the <title> element, whilst the <title> itself should be used at the beginning and end of the actual page title text, and within the <head> tags.
+You may have guessed already that the <body> element is used at the beginning and end of the main body of content featured on your page.
+This content can include text, images, links, videos etc.

-Most content management systems like WordPress have templates that mean you don’t have to worry too much about adding HTML tags to the pages you’re creating yourself, they do that for you, so you can focus on what’s going on the page.
-However, there may some instances where the formatting for your page isn’t quite right and so knowing these tags might be useful if edits need to be made to the code.
+Most content management systems like WordPress have templates that mean you don’t have to worry too much about adding HTML tags to the pages you’re creating, as they do that for you, so you can focus on what’s going on the page.
+However, there may be some instance where the formatting for your page isn’t quite right, and so knowing these tags and how they’re used might be useful if edits need to be made to the code.

-Meta-titles (or title tags) and meta descriptions are attributes of HTML that provide summaries of the page their related to.
-These are essential components of on-site SEO that help get your website ranked.
+Meta-titles (or title tags) and meta descriptions are attributes of HTML that provide summaries of the page they’re related to.
+These are essential components of on-site SEO that help you get your website ranked.

-It’s important to personalise your meta titles because they help search engines recognise the topic of your page, if you have the same title as a different webpage from a different company, this will make it more difficult for your page to rank well in SERPs.
-There are three key places meta titles are used:
+It’s important to personalise your meta-titles because they help search engines recognise the topic of your page, if you use the same title as a different webpage from a different company, this will make it more difficult for your page to rank well in SERPs.
+There are three key places meta-titles are used: